David Nelson (actor): Acting

 Nelson's acting career started in 1949 when he and his brother began playing themselves on their parents' radio series The Adventures of Ozzie and Harriet, which lasted until 1954.
 His film debut came in Here Come the Nelsons, released in 1952.

-Also in 1952 Nelson continued playing himself on the television version of The Adventures of Ozzie and Harriet, which ran until 1966.
-Starting in the early 1960s he directed about a dozen episodes of the show.
+Also in 1952, Nelson continued playing himself on the TV version of The Adventures of Ozzie and Harriet, which ran until 1966.
+He directed about a dozen episodes of the show starting in the early 1960s.

-During the 1950s and 60s he appeared in Peyton Place, The Remarkable Mr. Pennypacker, The Big Circus, Day of the Outlaw, -30-, and The Big Show.
+During the '50s and '60s, Nelson appeared in Peyton Place, The Remarkable Mr. Pennypacker, The Big Circus, Day of the Outlaw, -30-, and The Big Show.

-From the 1970s through 1990 Nelson had roles in Smash-Up on Interstate 5, Up In Smoke, The Love Boat, High School U.S.A., and A Family for Joe.
+From the 1970s through 1990, Nelson had roles in Smash-Up on Interstate 5, Up In Smoke, The Love Boat, High School U.S.A., and A Family for Joe.
 Nelson's last film appearance was in the 1990 film Cry-Baby.

 Directing and producing

 Nelson directed episodes of The Adventures of Ozzie and Harriet, O.K.
 Crackerby!, Ozzie's Girls and Goodnight, Beantown.
 He directed several films, including Childish Things, Death Screams and Last Plane Out.

 In 1973 he was the producer of Ozzie's Girls, a spinoff/revival of The Adventures of Ozzie and Harriet.